syncfusion-content/typescript-docs/TypeScript/PivotGauge/Frame-Type.md

 documentation: ug
 ---

-# Frame Type
+# Frame type

-## Full Circle
+## Full circle

-Full Circle frame lets the PivotGauge display in circular shape.
-Frame type can be set using the `frameType` property.
+The full circle frame is used to display the pivot gauge in circular shape.
+The frame type can be set by using the `frameType` property.
 By default, the frame type is "FullCircle".

 {% highlight html %}